pdfslick/pdfslick/README.md

 <br>

-PDFSlick is a library which enables viewing of and interaction with PDF documents in React and SolidJS apps.
+PDFSlick is a library that enables viewing of and interaction with PDF documents in React, SolidJS, Svelte and JavaScript apps.
 It's build on top of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js), and utilises [Zustand](https://github.com/pmndrs/zustand) to provide a reactive store for the loaded documents.

 ## PDFSlick for React